andrew/ultimate-awesome/README.md

 - [awesome-stacks](https://github.com/stacksjs/awesome-stacks) - 🎉 A curated list of awesome things related to Stacks.js. .
 - [awesome-balochi-nlp](https://github.com/strickvl/awesome-balochi-nlp) - A repository for resources relating to NLP in the Balochi language.
 - [awesome-private-wireless](https://github.com/sullivg2/awesome-private-wireless) - A curated list of awesome services, solutions and resources for private LTE and 5G networks.
-- [awesome-mixture-of-experts](https://github.com/superbrucejia/awesome-mixture-of-experts) - Awesome Mixture of Experts (MoE): A Curated List of Mixture of Experts (MoE) and Mixture of Multimodal Experts (MoME).
 - [awesome-dataviz-color](https://github.com/SuperMayo/awesome-dataviz-color) - Tools & guides to master colors in your dataviz.
 - [Awesome-GithubProfile-README](https://github.com/suryachaitanya0/Awesome-GithubProfile-README) - 🚀 Your beginner GitHubProfile-README Guide.
 A guide to creating an awesome profile-README.
 - [awesome-sysadmin-tools](https://github.com/Sysadminka/awesome-sysadmin-tools) - Awesome Tools for Sysadmins.